himanihassija/B2B-Job-Signal-Scraper/README.md

 ## Why job postings as a lead signal

 A company hiring a VP of Sales is investing in growth.
 A company hiring a HubSpot Administrator just adopted (or is scaling) a CRM.
 A company hiring an SDR Manager is building out a sales team.
-These are timing signals that traditional firmographic lead lists miss — this scraper turns "who's hiring for X" into a structured, searchable lead feed.
+These are timing signals that traditional firmographic lead lists miss, this scraper turns "who's hiring for X" into a structured, searchable lead feed.

 ## Setup